-- Placing an Auto Floating Dormer
+- · Placing an Auto Floating Dormer

 - Placing a Structural Auto Dormer

+- Generating a Structural Dormer

 - Drawing a Dormer Manually

 In this tutorial, an alternative to the roof created in the Chic Cottage Roof tutorial will be produced.
 Since it is a design option, it will be saved in its own file rather than the main working file.